-Feel Stress Free is SU’s very own app available to all students for free.
+Feel Stress Free is the SU’s very own app available to all students for free.
 It is the only app in the world designed with student stress in mind.
 It includes fun and helpful content, such as meditation, and helps you to feel stress free.

-But being able to tackle stress is more than just a phone application, which is why we’ve compiled a list of useful tools, techniques, websites and information below.
+But being able to tackle stress is more than just a phone application, which is why we’ve compiled a list of useful tools, techniques, websites, and information below.
 From sites such as Moodjuice, that are designed to help you think about emotional problems and work towards solving them, to study skills to help you feel more in control, you have loads of options before you.

 So explore the links below to take your first step towards feeling stress free.

 The app helps you monitor your mood and teaches you relaxation techniques, such as meditation and deep muscle relaxation, that with practice have shown to help people cope better with stressful situations.